XRM-OSS/Xrm-Templating-Language/README.md

 ### Snippet
 > Snippets are available in XTL >= v3.7
+> In XTL >= v3.8.2, you can set "Contains Plain text" and "Is HTML" to true, for getting a rich text editor for expressions.
+This allows for advanced formatting in snippets and for uploading images as well.

 Snippets are an easy way for storing texts globally, so that they can be referred to from anywhere in the system.
 They are stored in the XTL Snippet entity.
 You can use them as simple storage for a single (long) XTL expression, or even pass a complete text with embedded XTL expressions in the usual fashion (${{expression}}) inside it.